SDK Overview

-TypeScript SDK for defining agents, entities, roles, and triggers
+> TypeScript SDK for defining agents, data, roles, and automations

-The Struere SDK provides a set of TypeScript definition functions for building permission-aware AI agent platforms.
-It follows an organization-centric architecture where all agents, entity types, roles, triggers, and tools are managed from a single project and synced to the Struere platform.
+The Struere SDK provides a set of TypeScript definition functions for building AI agent platforms with structured data, automation, and integrations.
+It follows an **organization-centric architecture** where all agents, data types, roles, automations, and tools are managed from a single project and synced to the Struere platform.

 npm install struere